MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     ```

     > [!NOTE]
-    > Although we'll focus on Azure OpenAI here, if you only supply an `OPENAI_API_KEY` value in the *.env* file, the application will use OpenAI instead.
+    > Although we'll focus on Azure OpenAI, if you only supply an `OPENAI_API_KEY` value in the *.env* file, the application will use OpenAI instead.

-1. Locate the `getOpenAICompletion()` function and note that it does the following:
+1. Locate the `getAzureOpenAICompletion()` function and note that it does the following:

     - Ensures that a valid Azure OpenAI API key, endpoint, ,and model are available.
     - Creates a `url` value that will be used to call Azure OpenAI's REST API and embeds the endpoint, model, and API version values from the environment variables into the URL.